Scholarships & funding

 We’ve got answers.
 Michigan Engineering students have access to a variety of funding resources and opportunities, including scholarships/fellowships, co-curricular support and community grants.

 All of our engineering undergraduates, including transfer students, are considered for merit-based scholarships once they’ve been admitted to the University.
+The first steps of your college scholarship journey are to set up a College Scholarship Service (CSS) profile and fill out the Free Application for Federal student aid (FAFSA).

 Go Blue Guarantee